-Another study followed 14,000 older adults for 6 years and found that those who drank the most green tea had a 76% decrease risk of dying of all causes (21).
+Another study followed 14,000 older adults for 6 years and found that those who drank the greenest tea had a 76% decreased risk of dying of all causes (21).

 12. Healthy Skin

 Can drinking green tea improve your skin?

 A study published in 2007 found that green tea slowed the growth of skin cells and a reduction in the proliferating cell nuclear antigen levels in animal models that are a hallmark of inflammatory skin disorders like dandruff or psoriasis (22).

-This indicated that green tea many improve conditions with red, inflamed, and flaky skin.
+This indicated that green tea may improve conditions with red, inflamed, and flaky skin.

 Others believe that a diet rich in antioxidants, like those found in green tea, can lead to overall healthier skin.

 Green tea is one of the world’s most popular and oldest beverages.
 It has been consumed for centuries for its refreshing taste and a host of health benefits.

-Recently, scientific study has confirmed many health benefits from consuming green tea, from help with weight loss, anti-aging, heart health, and cancer prevention.
+Recently, scientific study has confirmed many health benefits of consuming green tea, from help with weight loss, anti-aging, heart health, and cancer prevention.